CheViana/load-testing-tips/article.md

 - file with scenario which was employed to run the session
 - list of problems surfaced during the session, investigation and mitigation notes

-Last piece of advice - don't get load testing tool's logs to fill up all free space, and hault the load.
+Last piece of advice - don't get load testing tool's logs to fill up all free space, and halt the load.
 Provision enough log space, or turn it off in favor of real time monitoring.